phollyer/ElmX/README.md

 ### Windows

-At the moment I don't have a Windows machine so can't compile to Windows OS.
+At the moment I don't have a Windows machine and therefore I can't compile to Windows OS.
 So if you work on Windows, and want to use this tool, you'll have to compile it yourself.
 Sorry about that.
 If you do compile it, please consider submitting a PR to add the binary to the Releases page so that others can benefit from your work.

+I do intend to get a Windows machine as soon as I am financially able to do so, so that I can compile to Windows OS, but I don't know when that will be.

 ### Any other OS